CatherineSchalbroeck/CatherineSchalbroeck/README.md

 ### Hi there 😎

-- I'm Catherine
+I'm Catherine

-- I'm a *Project Manager Finance*
+I'm a *Project Manager Finance*

-- I'm currently learning __Python__ and
+I'm currently learning __Python__ and

-- I'm brushing up my maths skills in statistics, probability, etc.
+I'm brushing up my maths skills in statistics, probability, etc.

 Because...

-- I'm reconverting to _**Data Science**_
+I'm reconverting to _**Data Science**_

 ![image3](https://github.com/CatherineSchalbroeck/CatherineSchalbroeck/assets/77054227/3fbd4b91-afc4-46bf-8739-38125ab436fc)

 > [!NOTE]
-> I'm learning with Hyperion Dev.
+> I am currently following a Bootcamp by HyperionDev.
+> I should make my firsts steps in the world of Data science by the end of June.

 <!--